1941

 synopsis: Just after the December 7, 1941 bombing of Pearl Harbor, hysteria and paranoia run wild in Los Angeles, and it all comes to a head in one crazy night.

-impressions: This movie actually gets less funny every time I watch it (as the years go on.)
+impressions: This movie actually gets less funny every time I watch it, as the years go on.
 It's a mix of an actual Japanese submarine looking for a target, tensions in the military, tensions within a family, and a dance competition.
 This was Steven Spielberg's attempt to make an epic comedy like The Blues Brothers but it didn't work out quite as well.
+One problem is the dated jokes that don't hold up almost half a century later.
+Another might be that I watched the extended version, which has an extra half-hour of material that probably slows down the pacing.
+At any rate, while it has some funny moments, the time to get to them feels longer and longer each time I re-watch this.

 back to the main review page